OneManMonkeySquad/transport-cli/readme.md

 # CLI for binary releases and patching 🚢

-CLI tool to distribute (incremental) releases to users.
-Different release streams (*tags* - like release, dev, ...) are supported.
+Simple CLI tool to distribute (incremental) releases to users.
+Think distributing applications to test to users without annoying them.

+- different release streams (*tags* - like release, dev, ...) are supported
-To host the files you need a webserver.
-SFTP is used to upload the files while HTTP is used to download them.
+- binary files are compressed

 ## How to use
 First you need to copy *transport.toml.example* to *transport.toml* and insert your data.
 Note that you can use the *local* backend to get a feel for how transport works.